libbytanner/startup/notes.md

 Characters & entities -- to render an &, use &amp, ' &apos
 Input -- form element.

+delivereable notes:
+`<link rel="icon" href="icon.ico">`
+From what I'm aware, this is supposed to enable you to change the icon that appears on the tab with your website, but I couldn't quite get it to work.

 ## CSS Notes

 Prefers id's over classes